Mindanao Railway: Initial proposals

-According to this older plan, Kibawe (then known as Kibawa) and Davao City are the main hubs for the network.
-Although never realized, it left an influence to the right-of-way of the present Mindanao Railway proposal, particularly on the circumferential main line.
+According to this older plan, Kibawe (then known as Kibawa) and Davao City were the main hubs for the network.
+Although never realized, it influenced the right-of-way of the present Mindanao Railway proposal, particularly on the circumferential main line.

 Mindanao and the Philippine National Railway

 When the Philippine National Railway (PNR) was created by virtue of Republic Act 4156 in 1964, establishment of a railway in Mindanao was made part of its mandate.
-Section 5 of the law explicitly stated that P50M had been allocated for the survey and establishment of a railway on the island.
-When RA 4156 was superseded by Republic Act 6366 in 1971, the same explicit mandate to create a Mindanao Railway, under the PNR, remained.
+Section 5 of the law explicitly stated that ₱50 million had been allocated for the survey and establishment of a railway on the island.
+When Republic Act 4156 was superseded by Republic Act 6366 in 1971, the same explicit mandate to create a Mindanao Railway, under the PNR, remained.

 However, when the law enabling the PNR was amended by Presidential Decree 741 in July 1975, reference to a railway in Mindanao was omitted.

 Return of the Mindanao Railway to the national agenda

-On December 15, 1992, Fidel Ramos signed Memorandum Circular No.23 which directed the formulation of the Medium-Term Philippine Dev't Plan 1993–1998.
-Secion 4.4.2 of this plan focused on Transportation.
+On December 15, 1992, Fidel Ramos signed Memorandum Circular No. 23 which directed the formulation of the Medium-Term Philippine Development Plan 1993–1998.
+Section 4.4.2 of this plan focused on Transportation.
 Sub-paragraph "M" called for a feasibility study for the Mindanao Railway under a Build Operate Transfer (BOT) arrangement.